 Similarly, "What's the best curriculum to use?"

 Our homeschool curriculum reviews are filled with homeschooler feedback about books, curriculum, online schools, and other resources.
 Keep in mind that what works for another family may sound wonderful and be a disaster for your family.
-Consider these things before choosing a curriculum.

 The short answer is no, it's not, but that's not a concern.
 For the longer version, see our post Is Your Curriculum Accredited?
 Does It Matter?